Are ghosts real? My sister says she is a Christian and says she and her two grand-daughters have seen “ghosts” in her apartment. Is this possible?

 Christians need to avoid so called “divine or spirit-guides.”
 God has given us His Word to guide us and not personal divine messengers.
 Demons masquerade as angels of light.

-Any activity associated with the occult is strictly prohibited by God including communing with the dead.
+This means that evil spirits can appear as “good” and pretend to be divine.
+Therefore, any activity associated with spirits must be avoided since involvement with the occult is strictly prohibited by God including communing with the dead.
 Here are a few references.

-Your granddaughters may have seen ghosts.
-Christians need to resist them and not be afraid (James 4:7) and we should not have anything to do with them.
+Ghosts are actually spirits.
+Holy angels are spirits (Hebrews 1:13-14).
+Demons or evil angels are usually simply called “spirits” or “evil spirits.”
+Christians need to resist evil ghosts and evil spirits, but we are not to be afraid of them (James 4:7) and we should not have anything to do with them.

 1. The Hebrew word elohim has been translated in a number of ways: “rulers, judges, might one, ghost, and god.